Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 	[(body)]

 * **Reply mnemonic** - A textual representation of the type of reply.
-* **Sentinel** - A key phrase indicating the version of the server logic that handled the command.
+* **Sentinel** - A key phrase indicating the version of the service logic that handled the command.
 * **Body** - Additional human- (and occasionally machine-) readable text describing the result.

 Note that the order of the elements in the first line is different than that of an HTTP response: the sentinel comes last.